mariasirena/EDA/README.md

 # EDA
-This file project contains two Jupyter notebooks:
+This repository contains two Jupyter notebooks:
 - DS_Proyecto_01: Preliminary EDA and supervised machine learning models such KNNeighbors, linear regression and decision tree regressor.
-Best model is selected as benchmark model to the next jupyter notebook of advanced modeling.
+Best model is selected as benchmark model to compare preprocessing results in the next stage of modeling (in Advanced_ML.ipynb)
-- Advanced_ML: Preprocessing(Outlier detection, encoders, dimensional reduction) and advanced modeling with XGboost and Random Forest.
+- Advanced_ML: Preprocessing(Outlier detection, encoders, dimensional reduction) and advanced modeling with XGboost and Random Forest

+Dataset was provided from Acámica in order to carry out the stipulated projects (Sprint 1 and 2)